Visiting Shugborough: What you need to know

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

 We have three sets of toilets open; an accessible facility in the Plants & Gifts building (within 50 metres of the car park), and gendered and accessible toilets in Park Farm Yard and by the Mansion.
 There are baby changing facilities in both areas.

-Park Farm café is open with a selection of takeaway drinks, sandwiches, cakes, snacks and ice cream.
+Park Farm café and Mansion Tearoom are open with a selection of takeaway drinks, sandwiches, cakes, snacks and ice cream.
 You will be asked to wear a mask indoors.

 There are a limited number of benches dotted throughout the grounds.
 Currently we do not have any undercover areas open for wet or warm days.
 Gazebos are not permitted.

 The walled garden, formal gardens, pleasure grounds, arboretum and play area are open for you to explore.
 Dogs are welcome on leads in all of these spaces.

 To keep everyone safe Park Farm House and the Servants’ Quarters remain closed.

 There is a buggy that can take you from the car park to the mansion; you will need to wear a face covering to use this service.
 Mobility trampers/scooters are available to hire on a prebooked basis by emailing email@example.com.
 There is an accessible toilet within 50 metres of the car park and a Changing Places facility in Park Farm Yard (approximately 500 metres from the car park).
 From the café to the mansion and formal gardens it’s about a 10 to15 minute walk.
 The main visitor routes are lightly gravelled.